Medicare in Idaho

 While Medicare does offer reduced-cost insurance, you will still have costs under Medicare.
 In addition to Medicare, Idaho does offer financial assistance for healthcare through its Medicaid program.
 Medicaid doesn’t have the same age requirements as Medicare.
 Instead, most people qualify for Medicare based on their income.
 Idaho has income requirements to offer varying levels of financial support.

-What Medicare Plans are Required at 65?
+Are Medicare Plans Required at 65?

 Medicare is a benefit available to you when you turn age 65, but you don’t have to enroll if you have other insurance coverage, such as through an employer.
 You can defer your Medicare plan when you turn age 65 if you have other insurance.
 Medicare also requires you to have some form of prescription drug coverage.
 This is known as Medicare Part D, and it is available through private insurance companies in Idaho.